Resources for Educators

 Use the Library’s primary source analysis tool and teacher’s guide to analyzing manuscripts to guide your students through an analysis of any of the documents in crowd.loc.gov.

-A note about content: The historical documents in the Library’s collections may include language or topics that aren’t appropriate for your students, or that your students might find especially difficult to engage with.
-You may want to review documents before assigning them, or to use some of the strategies explored here.
+A note about content: The historical documents in the Library’s collections may include language or topics that aren’t appropriate for all students, or that students may find challenging to engage with.
+You may want to review documents before assigning them, or use some of the strategies explored in these Teaching With Primary Sources resources:

 - "I Do Solemnly Swear..."
 Presidential Inaugurations